 are temporarily living

-The Washington State Legislature took action in 2018 to make it legal for school districts to lease surplus land for the purpose of building affordable housing for students experiencing homelessness.
-The Legislature took action again in 2020 to remove a technical barrier to these leases, further affirming that this is a legitimate use of public land because it provides a public benefit of enhancing student achievement.
+The Washington State Legislature took action in 2018 to make it legal for school districts to lease surplus land for the purpose of building affordable housing for students experiencing homelessness because it provides a public benefit of enhancing student achievement.

-Because the School District retains ownership of the land and serving students experiencing homelessness is a condition of these lease, Snohomish County Human Services Department has agreed to grant Housing Hope an exception to the normal HUD processes and serve families who meet the Department of Education/McKinney Vento definition of homelessness rather than the HUD definition.
+Through Snohomish County Human Services Department, Housing Hope was granted an exception to the normal HUD processes and serve families who meet the Department of Education/McKinney Vento definition of homelessness rather than the HUD definition.
 This allows these families to access permanent, affordable housing for the first time.

-Housing Hope and our partner School Districts are breaking new ground to serve these families.
-To the best of our knowledge, we are the first community in the state—possibly even the nation—to attempt to build affordable housing for homeless students on surplus school district property.
-We believe that once this model is proven successful, it can be replicated in other communities as an innovative solution to solving student homelessness.
+Housing Hope and our partner School Districts are breaking new ground to serve these families and believe that once this model is proven successful, it can be replicated in other communities as an innovative solution to solving student homelessness.